jfbouzereau/quizz/README.md

 If you are not able/willing to change the server, you can create on your desktop a zip archive containing the file `games.json`  and the directories of the various games.

+This zip file can be created manually or with the `builder` tool (see below).

 ## USAGE